matthewellishanson/buzzline-04-hanson/README.md

 5. Know the full name of the module you want to run.
    - Look in the producers folder for csv_producer_case.
    - Look in the consumers folder for csv_consumer_case.

+## Task 6: Start a new, custom (and Kafka-based) json streaming application

+This will take two terminals:

+1. One to run the producer which writes to a Kafka topic.
+2. Another to run the consumer which reads from that Kafka topic.

+For each one, you will need to:

+1. Open a new terminal.
+2. Activate your .venv.
+3. Know the command that works on your machine to execute python (e.g. py or python3).
+4. Know how to use the -m (module flag to run your file as a module).
+5. Know the full name of the module you want to run.
+   - Look in the producers folder for json_producer_case.
+   - Look in the consumers folder for project_consumer_hanson.

 ### Review the Application Code